kdu/HSR_Tucker/README.txt

-%% README.txt -î A guide for the HSR package %%
+%% README.txt -‚Äù A guide for the HSR package %%

 Link to the datasets (Indian Pines and Salinas): http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes Link to the TensorLab toolbox for MATLAB: https://www.tensorlab.net